Decoding Noise in Nanofluidic Systems: Adsorption versus Diffusion Signatures in Power Spectra: Results

 \subsubsection{Diffusion Slower than Adsorption/Desorption}

 We first explore the case where diffusion is slower than both adsorption and desorption processes.
-Physically, slow diffusive timescales (relative to reaction kinetics) often appear in microfluidic systems.
-For example, the kinetics of antigen/antibody binding is fast compared to the time for antigens to diffuse across an immunoassay \cite{hu2007modeling}.
-Similarly, the adsorption/desorption of redox-active species in nanofluidic electronic devices can be fast with respect to their diffusion \cite{zevenbergen2009electrochemical}.
+Physically, this could manifest as the adsorption/desorption of redox-active species in nanofluidic electronic devices, which can be fast with respect to their diffusion \cite{zevenbergen2009electrochemical}.

 Results (both theory and simulations) are shown in Fig.~\ref{fig:case_1a}, where the corresponding curves for a pure diffusion (dotted black line) or adsorption (dash-dotted black line) process are shown for comparison.
-The total PSD is close to the purely diffusive case, with a corner frequency around the diffusion timescale and a high frequency scaling of $-3/2$.
+The total PSD is close to the purely diffusive case, with a corner frequency around the diffusion timescale and a high frequency scaling of $f^{-3/2}$.
 It is perhaps counter-intuitive that the total PSD, $S_{N}$, does not show the corner frequency linked to adsorption given that the pure adsorption curve has a higher magnitude than the diffusion curve at high frequencies.
-This is a result of cross-correlations, which may be negative, \textit{i.e.}, even though $N = N_{\rm on} + N_{\rm off}$, the power spectra are not additive, $S_{N} \neq S_{\rm on} + S_{\rm off}$.
+Mathematically, this is a result of cross-correlations, which may be negative, \textit{i.e.} the power spectra are not additive, $S_{N} \neq S_{\rm on} + S_{\rm off}$ (see Appendix~\ref{app:othercorrelations}).
+Physically, the reason for this is that adsorption and desorption processes are so fast that they mostly affect the relative distribution of bound or free particles, but these processes have ``averaged'' out before a particle may escape the channel by diffusion and contribute fluctuations to the total PSD.

 Bound and free PSDs are similar to each other and both display two corner frequencies, one around the diffusive timescales and one at the binding timescales.
-With respect to scalings, the bound PSD appears to follow the pure adsorption case at high frequencies, while the free PSD deviates from this and seems to have a slightly less steep slope than $-2$ for very high frequencies, possibly even approaching the $-3/2$ regime.
-At low frequencies, both free and bound PSDs plateau at values that are below that of the purely diffusive case, again highlighting non-additivity.
-This is likely a scaling effect associated with the average number of bound/free particles being less than that of the particles in the channel.
-In the intermediate regime between the two corners, there is a transient scaling regime; this appears as $-3/2$ due to diffusion for the free PSD, but is sufficiently short that this may not always be obvious in experimental systems.
+At low frequencies, both PSDs plateau at values which sum to less than that of the purely diffusive case, again highlighting non-additivity.
+In the intermediate regime between the two corners, there is a transient scaling regime; this appears as $f^{-3/2}$ due to diffusion for the free PSD, but is sufficiently short that this may not always be obvious in experimental systems.
+At high frequencies, the bound PSD is dominated by a $f^{-2}$ scaling, which intuitively makes sense as the faster processes of adsorption and desorption dominate on short timescales.